Beijing Taxi

 Next, it’s helpful to know that all taxis in Beijing are metered, and drivers are required to use the meter for every trip.
 This ensures that you pay a fair price based on the distance traveled.

-How to Hail a Taxi in Beijing
+2. How to Pay for a Taxi in Beijing

-Hail a Taxi in Beijing
+3. How to Hail a Taxi in Beijing

 It’s important to note that during rush hours or in busy areas, it might be harder to find an available taxi.
 In these situations, you may want to use a taxi-hailing app like Didi Chuxing, which is the Chinese equivalent of Uber.
 However, the app is primarily in Chinese, so you might need some help setting it up if you don’t speak the language.